MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 * Insert PHP code snippet before or after post content
 * Insert code snippet before or after specific paragraph
 * Insert code snippet on specific archive pages
+* Insert code snippets after specific WooCommerce function (<a href="https://wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">Pro Feature</a>)

 Aside from that, we also added a visual code snippet priority system, so you can choose the order for your custom functions to avoid code conflict.

 > This is such a useful plugin!
 It makes it so much easier to include things on your website!
 > Understoryliving - WordPress user

+And for even more flexibility and customization, we have added the ability for you to add page-specific code snippets right from the WordPress classic editor as well as the Gutenberg editor.
+You can even load code snippets based on device type such as mobile only code snippets, desktop only code snippets, etc.

 = Import and Export Code Snippets =

 Managing multiple websites or developing in a staging environment?

 We offer an easy way to import and export your custom code snippets, functions, and header and footer scripts to help you save time.

+You can also save your code snippets to WPCode Cloud (Pro feature), so you can easily re-use the same code snippets across multiple websites.
+This also allows you to better organize your code snippets instead of wasting time searching for random Github gists.

 Switching from another code snippets plugin?